julhoang/Recap/recap/notes.md

 - Use try/catch to deal with situations when DB has not finished updating, and we try to parse it.
 - setState is async, which might not update state on time for us to use.
-- Use a global variable (single source of truth), and pass it into chidren components that way React can update all relevant components when needed.
+- Use a global variable (single source of truth), and pass it into chidren components, that way React can update all relevant components when needed.